werf/werf/docs/pages/configuration/deploy_into_kubernetes.md

 `deploy.helmReleaseSlug` defines whether to apply or not [slug]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#release-name-slug) to generated helm release name.
 Default: `true`.

-`TEMPLATE` as well as any value of the config can include [Werf Go templates functions]({{ site.baseurl }}/documentation/configuration/introduction.html#go-templates-1).
+`TEMPLATE` as well as any value of the config can include [werf Go templates functions]({{ site.baseurl }}/documentation/configuration/introduction.html#go-templates-1).
 E.g. you can mix the value with an environment variable:

 {% raw %}
 ```yaml